-Be-Atzmi develops and runs employment programs in some 140 locations spreading across 100 towns and cities.
-Every year, approximately 9,000 women and men, who are economically disadvantaged, choose to take part in a variety of our employment programs, which normally run throughout the course of one year.
-Participants receive individual mentoring and attend group workshops, while undergoing an in-depth and meaningful process that ultimately leads to stable and fair employment suited to their skills and aspirations.
+Be-Atzmi develops and runs employment programs in about 140 different locations (in over 100 towns and cities countrywide).
+These programs are intended for people who are underemployed or chronically unemployed.
+Every year, some 9,000 men and women from disadvantaged population groups choose to take part in the wide variety of programs we offer.
+Participants in our employment programs, which usually last about a year, receive individual coaching and attend group workshops.
+When completed, this in-depth process leads to finding stable and fair employment that is consistent with the participants’ skills and aspirations.

-- Increased self-confidence and improved ability to make personal and professional choices
+- Greater self-confidence and reassurance of their ability to make personal and professional choices

 Eshet Chayil - Riyadiya

-The program is based on the ‘placement first’ model and offers the women approximately 3 years of mentoring.
-The program was formulated in 1995 by JDC-Israel-Tevet and is spearheaded by the Ministry of Social Affairs and Social Services in partnership with the Authority for Economic Development of the Arab, Druze and Circassian Sector at the Prime Minister’s Office.
-Be-Atzmi is responsible for its professional management.
+The program, which is widely deployed through some 75 groups, offers the women coaching for a period of two years.
+Originally conceived by JDC-Israel-TEVET, Eshet Chayil is led by the Ministry of Labor, Social Affairs and Social Services together with the Authority for Economic Development of the Arab, Druze and Circassian Sector at the Prime Minister’s Office.
+Be-Atzmi is responsible for managing the professional aspects of the program in the field.

 Mifne – For Ultra-Orthodox Families